The BBA is now integrated into UK Finance. Please go to www.ukfinance.org.uk for new content and updates from UK Finance.

 From 1 July 2017, the finance and banking industry operating in the UK will be represented by a new trade association, UK Finance.
 It will represent around 300 firms in the UK providing credit, banking, markets and payment-related services.
 The new organisation will take on most of the activities previously carried out by the Asset Based Finance Association, the British Bankers’ Association, the Council of Mortgage Lenders, Financial Fraud Action UK, Payments UK and the UK Cards Association.x

-Practice Note 16 (Revised 2011) guidance is a resource for auditors and banks that sets out the audit confirmation process that has been agreed between the UK auditing profession and the BBA.
+The audit request templates are a resource for auditors and banks that sets out the audit confirmation process in a way agreed between the UK auditing profession and the BBA.
 In 2014, the BBA also launched BBA Confirmations, powered by Confirmation.com, to provide a secure online solution for performing audit confirmations.

 Points to remember